Oblong/splash/README.md

         provenance: "leap-whatever" # Str, optional, defaults to "leap-$HOSTNAME"

-If a protein file is not supplied on the command line, `splash` will try to find the same ingest key in the `/etc/oblong/screen.protein` file.
+If a protein file is not supplied on the command line, `splash` will try to find a 'leap' section in the ingests of the `/etc/oblong/screen.protein` file.

-If the appropriate ingest keys are not found in the `screen.protein` file, `splash` will assume that your Leap is 500mm in front and 200mm below the center of the "main" screen described in your `screen.protein` file.
+If that can't be found, `splash` will assume that your Leap is 500mm in front and 200mm below the center of the "main" screen described in your `screen.protein` file.

-If a `screen.protein` file can not be found, or if it can and it does not contain a screen called "main", `splash` will warn you of as much and will pass the leap's data through in its native, relative space.
+If a `screen.protein` file can't be found, or if it does not contain a screen called "main", `splash` will warn you of as much and will pass the leap's data through in its native, relative space.

 For more information on Greenhouse's spatial understanding refer to this [Spatial Considerations tutorial](http://greenhouse.oblong.com/learning/spatial.html).